 Add them collectively: 30 + 1 = 31

-Therefore, 31 in Roman numerals = XXXI
+Therefore, 31 in Roman numerals is XXXI.

-To write 31 in Roman numerals, students should follow these simple rules based on the Roman Numeral System:
+To write 31 in Roman numerals, students should follow these simple rules based on the Roman numeral system:

 I is 1